University of Edinburgh/NHS Scotland Clinical Psychology Training Programme

 Clinical Practice Director: Dr Neil Millar

 Every effort has been made to ensure that the information contained in this entry is correct at the time of writing.
-However, it does not form part of any contract between the University and a student or applicant and must be read in conjunction with the Terms and Conditions of Admission on the University of Edinburgh website.
+However, it does not form part of any contract between the University and a student or applicant and must be read in conjunction with the Terms and Conditions of Admission set out in the Postgraduate Prospectus of the University of Edinburgh.

+Research supervision is provided by staff within the Department of Clinical and Health Psychology allowing access to a broad range of research expertise, in conjunction with clinical thesis supervision provided by the NHS.
 Clinical placements are available to trainees in a wide variety of settings including regional and national centres of excellence, supervised by registered clinical psychologists, together with appropriate input from other professionals.
 The quality and variety of available placements and the Programme's academic strengths are seen as particularly important features.
-Recent innovations have been the development of a range of e-learning modules supporting teaching and placement practice in a variety of specialties, as well as the introduction of distance participation and delivery of teaching supported by video conference technology.

-The Programme is overseen by the Joint Training Committee which meets twice a year and has approximately 30 members consisting of members of the Programme Team, NHS supervisor representatives, clinical psychologist managers representing each of the NHS Health Board areas, trainee representatives, experts by experience, local area tutors and representatives from NES.
-Supervisors also meet to discuss issues related to the Programme.
+The Programme is overseen by the Joint Training Committee (JTC) which meets twice a year.
+The JTC has approximately 30 members consisting of members of the Programme Team, NHS supervisor representatives, clinical psychologist managers representing each of the NHS Health Board areas, trainee representatives, experts by experience, local area tutors and representatives from NES.
 Course co-ordinators from the University liaise with NHS staff to plan and organise teaching.
 Regular meetings are held between staff and trainees to discuss matters of common concern, and to obtain trainee feedback on the Programme.

 All selection processes and criteria are under continuing review and, whilst the information below is correct at the time of submission, the most up-to-date information will be on our website.